henrikstengaard/hstwb-installer/README.md

 Any other files can be part of a package as resources to install.

-Here's an example of package content:

-HstWB_System.1.0.0.zip:
+Here is the contents of HstWB.1.0.0.zip package:
-- install: AmigaOS script to extract system.lha.
+- install: AmigaOS script extracting hstwb.zip.
-- system.lha: Lha archive with system files to install.
+- hstwb.zip: Zip archive with HstWB files to install.

 Packages are kept simple, so they are easy to build and maintain.